Aurnytoraink/SwitchStream/README.md

 ## 🧪 Features (TODO)

-- This app is a linux version of [SkyNX](https://github.com/DevL0rd/SkyNX/)
+- This app is compatible with [SkyNX](https://github.com/DevL0rd/SkyNX/)

 ## 🏗️ Building from source